leodvincci/Bibby/docs/TECH_DEBT.md

 **Why it matters:** Confuses future-you, inconsistent patterns, cognitive load
 **Path forward:**
 1. `git grep "BookMapper " --exclude="*MapperTwo*"` to find usages
-2. Migrate all to MapperTwo
+2. Migrate all to one mapper
-3. Delete old mappers
+3. Delete redundant mapper
-4. Rename MapperTwo → Mapper
+4. Rename to single `BookMapper`
 **Interview angle:** "I learned that half-migrated code is worse than old code."

 ---